Pronounced: mo-lus-kum kon-ta-je-o-sum

 by Patricia Kellicker, BSN

-The virus can also spread from one part of a person's body to another.
+It can also spread from one part of your body to another.
 This happens mainly with your hand.

 Risk Factors TOP

 Your chances of molluscum contagiosum are higher if you have:

 Bumps generally appear on the face, trunk, arms, and legs of children.
 The groin, belly, and inner thighs are common places on adults.

 Molluscum contagiosum may cause: